mIwr/SwiftySpot/README.md

 }
 ```

 **You can download DRM'ed track file with any codec (ogg, mp3, mp4, flac and others).
 But retrieving DRM license for each codec variant process is limited by your subscription plan (Free, Premium).
-For example, at free subscription plan you can potentially retrieve license for OGG 96 & 160 kbps, 320 kbps is available only for premium plan**
+For example, at free subscription plan you can potentially retrieve license for OGG 96 & 160 kbps, but 320 kbps is available only for premium plan**

 ## App example